amoxcode/lang.oracle.syntax/README.md

 ---
 Refer to each editor documentation on how to use the bundles, beware of operative system particularities.
 I can help with issues, by I can't commit to a time-line given other priorities.

++ Sublime
+  Download Oracle.sublime-package from downloads/Sublime and copy to Installed Packages/ directory You can find the Installed Packages directory by going to Preferences/Browse Packages... and navigate to the parent directory.

 Credit to the creators of AAAPackageDev, which makes it way easier to create syntax files using JSON rather than XML.